Friday, July 30, 2010

 Simple Church Reflections????

-Any of you who follow my blog may have noticed that the title of my blog doesn't really match what I write, at least not in an obvious sort of way.
-I suppose that's because when I started writing I was still detoxing from the previous misconceptions of what life in Jesus and His family is all about (and I am not done, of course).
-But I figure if I changed the title now it will make things worse, so ...
+You who follow my blog may have noticed that the title of my blog doesn't always match what I write, at least not always.
+That's because when I started writing I was still detoxing from previous misconceptions about what life in Jesus and his family is all about (and I am not done, of course).

 Simply reflecting...